Self Help Africa: Campaigns and initiatives

+World Food Day

+From October 1981, Gorta hosted an annual conference in Dublin to mark the FAO's World Food Day.
+Each year a separate theme was selected by the FAO and Gorta invited personalities and experts to present and lead discussions based around that theme.
+Notable past speakers included Bob Geldof, Mary Robinson, Father Niall O'Brien and Olivier de Schutter (UN Special Rapporteur on the Right to Food).

 Programmes in Africa

+20th century

+Gorta's work initially involved support for both small and large-scale agricultural development projects.
+The first such project, in 1965, was the establishment of a village settlement and farmers’ training school in rural Tanzania.
+During the 20th century, Gorta's approach to the issue of hunger evolved.
+Initial support focused on providing inputs in the form of improved seeds, livestock, machinery or infrastructure, to projects run by missionary groups or Irish volunteers.
+The very first volunteer was John Hay, who worked on a livestock project in Southern India in 1967.

+As the growth in indigenous development organisations increased in number and technical capacity, Gorta's model in the early 1990s shifted away from sending Irish volunteers and supporting missionary groups to working alongside local experts and partner NGO groups within the countries themselves.
+With the shift in who Gorta was working with also came a move away from the model of providing inputs to a more comprehensive approach to modern development.
+Focusing on maximising the potential of hard-pressed communities through skills exchange and the encouragement of innovation and entrepreneurship.

+21st century

 Self Help Africa collaborates with government agencies and local partner non-governmental organisations (NGOs) on programmes in Ethiopia, Malawi, Kenya, Uganda, Zambia, Togo and Burkina Faso.
 It has a presence in Goma in Eastern Democratic Republic of Congo and in Bujumbura, Burundi from where it runs a number of agri-trade development projects.
 It has also worked in Eritrea, Ghana and Benin.

 Other projects carried out by Self Help Africa include a cassava development project in Kenya that was backed by the European Union, and two challenge funds – AgriFI Kenya Challenge Fund and ENTERPRISE Zambia, which provided investment match-funding to agri-businesses in these two countries.
 AgriFI Kenya, backed by the European Union and Slovak Aid, was funded to disburse €18M in funding to create jobs and markets for small-holder farmers, while ENTERPRISE Zambia was backed by the EU to disburse €24M in grant funding.

 Self Help Africa are founder members of the Irish Forum for International Agricultural Development (IFIAD).
 Its members include the Irish farm advisory service Teagasc, the Irish Department of Agriculture, Irish Farmers Association and other NGOs.

 A subsidiary of Self Help Africa, Partner Africa based in Nairobi, Kenya, was established in 2012 to support ethical and socially responsible business practice.